Eat like a local in Marbella

 EATING LIKE THE LOCALS These local places usually open for lunch around 2 to 4pm, and dinner 8 to 11pm.
 If you are used to having dinner at 5 or 6 pm, this might take some getting used to.
 There are plenty of alternatives in Marbella that serve food all day long if that is your schedule!
 On the Paseo and in town, tourist-oriented businesses have kitchens open all day.
 But it won't fit for Spanish family run places.
 Let yourself fall into what we call "Andalucia hypnosis" and it's 8pm before you even know what happened to the day!

 SPECIALTIES People love to enjoy seafood and fish on the Costa del Sol , you will find it everywhere.
+Of course you will find fried calamari and gambas "pil pil", but why not try whole fried baby calamari, which come under the name of chopitos or puntillitas.
+Tiny sardines also come fried, heads on.
+Delicious with a nice cold cerveza (beer) on the beach!
 Everybody knows "Gazpacho", but do you know...
 Salmorejo (photo above)?
-This is a cold soup made from dry bread and olive oil emulsion, with roasted peppers and tomatos, garlic and onions...
+This is a cold soup made from dry bread and olive oil emulsion, with roasted peppers and tomatoes, garlic and onions...
 An incredible unctuous treat.
 It is usually topped with little slices of bellota ham, and a hard boiled egg.
 Sometimes it comes with bits of tuna on top.
-Of course you will find fried calamari but why not try whole fried baby calamari, which come under the name of chopitos or puntillitas.
-Delicious.
 Acorn fed ham called Bellota or Iberico is also a delicacy, and in our opinion has a more distinct taste than Italian parma ham.
 Very expensive, 10-15 euros for a little plate, but this is the "foie gras" of Spanish cuisine.
 Manchego cheese can be young or aged.
 A very good aged Manchego is comparable to a good wedge of Parmesan.
 Virgin olive oil and fresh squeezed lemon juice are the preferred seasonings for everything from salad to fried fish.
 Maldon salt flakes add texture and seasoning, it really makes a difference when a restaurant uses these salt flakes instead of iodized salt-shaker salt.
 Cantabrico anchovies are an incredible delicacy, huge and meaty without the bones you find in normal "pizza" anchovies.
 They are very expensive 1-3 euros a piece, but the experience is worth is.
-Steamed octopus Pulpo a la Gallega is served lukewarm on a bed of boiled potato slices, with smoked paprika, maldon salt and olive oil; in the best places this should come on a wooden plate and be served just warm to the tough.
-In the worst places you will get tinned potatoes and cold octopus.
+Steamed octopus Pulpo a la Gallega is served lukewarm on a bed of boiled potato slices, with smoked paprika, maldon salt and olive oil; in the best places this should come on a wooden plate and be served just warm, with smoked paprika and maldon salt and olive oil.
+Most of the beach chiringuitos do this right, as does Los Mellizos on the paseo.
+If you are staying out in Elviria, El Barracon does this dish perfectly if you order the media or the racion (not the tapa).
+If it is served on a normal plate, or if the potatos are hot home-cooked, or if the salt is from a salt shaker and not Maldon salt, you went to the wrong place.
 Beach restaurants have open fires and cook seafood over skewers all day and night.
 The sardine skewer is the most famous and in our opinion just as delicious as pricier fish!

 WHERE TO GO IN MARBELLA Here is our short list of local tapas bars and restaurants, where you will meet essentially Spanish diners, and where simple food is king and each place has it's specialty.